 Frequently Asked Questions

-It can be a contributing factor, mainly by shifting the balance between estrogen and androgen effects.
-Still, many people with hair loss have more than one trigger, so a full evaluation is usually needed.
+It can be a contributing factor, mainly by shifting the balance between estrogen and androgen effects on hair follicles.
+Most people with hormone-related shedding have more than one trigger, so a full evaluation is still worth doing.